List of leaders of the opposition in the Maharashtra Legislative Assembly

 The leader of the opposition in the Maharashtra Legislative Assembly is an elected member of the Maharashtra Legislative Assembly who leads the official opposition in the lower house of the Maharashtra Legislature.
 The leader of the opposition is the legislature speaker of the party with the most seats after the government party.

+The post has been vacant since 26 November 2024 since no opposition party currently holds 10% of the total seats of the house.

 Leaders of the opposition

 The Assembly's opposition parties elect a leader of the opposition.
 This is commonly the leader of the largest non-government party, and is recognized as such by the speaker.
 The following is the list of leaders of the opposition in the assembly.